Updated 17 May 2018.

 Church ministers may be called to testify as to the genuineness of an applicant’s Christian faith during an asylum hearing.
-This briefing from the Joint Public Issues Team (JPIT), published in May 2017, offers general guidance and, although the example refers to a URC congregation, it is intended to be used by all denominations and to be adapted as required.
+This briefing from the Joint Public Issues Team (JPIT), updated in May 2018, offers general guidance and, although the example refers to a URC congregation, it is intended to be used by all denominations and to be adapted as required.

 Download Asylum applications and Christian belief from the JPIT website.

 Appendix A – Testing the Genuineness of Conversion to Christianity